oracle/weblogic-image-tool/README.md

   Java and WebLogic software.
 Additionally, you can create a WebLogic domain in the image at the same time.
   - [Update Image](site/update-image.md) - The `update` command creates a new Docker image by applying WebLogic patches to an existing image.
 Additionally, you can create a WebLogic domain if one did not exist previously.
-  - [Cache](site/cache.md) - The Image Tool maintains metadata on the local filesystem for patches and installers.
+  - [Cache](site/cache.md) - The Image Tool maintains metadata on the local file system for patches and installers.
   The `cache` command can be used to manipulate the local metadata.

 ## Prerequisites